soyinkas1/Web-Profile/app/content/blogs/data profiling in Power BI_1223.md

 title: Unlocking the Subtle Mystery of Data Profiling in Power BI .
 date: 2023-12-21
 published: True
-shortDesc: Have you ever been puzzled by the terms "distinct" and "unique" when working with data? 🤔Scratching your head, wondering about the  differences if any?
+shortDesc: Have you ever been puzzled by the terms "distinct" and "unique" when working with data?
+Scratching your head, wondering about the  differences if any?

 img: "\\static\\assets\\img\\miniblog\\data profiling in Power BI_1223.gif"